2019 school information

-We are delighted to announce that Physics by the Lake will run in 2018, from 30th July to August 10th at Cumberland Lodge, Windsor.
+We are delighted to announce that Physics by the Lake will run in 2019, from August 5th-16th at the University of Stirling.

 News added 15 Jan 2018